whokilleddb/SOAPHound/README.md

 An example command to collect ADCS data is (note that this references the cache file generated in previous step):

 ```
-SOAPHound.exe -c c:\temp\cache.txt --certdump -o c:\temp\bloodhound-output
+SOAPHound.exe -c c:\temp\cache.txt --certdump --exporturl https://example.com
 ```

-This command will generate the `c:\temp\bloodhound-output` folder and produce two JSON files that can be imported into BloodHound, containing information about the Certificate Authorities (CA) and Certificate Templates.
+This command will produce two JSON files that can be imported into BloodHound, containing information about the Certificate Authorities (CA) and Certificate Templates and export it to `https://example.com` .
 SOAPHound is compatible with Bloodhound version 4 and ADCS data are classified as GPO objects in Bloodhound.

 ## Collecting AD Integrated DNS Data